 - Strong European government relationships and contracts

-- Upcoming Pleiades Neo Next constellation for enhanced capability
+- Pleiades Neo Next on the roadmap for enhanced capability

 Considerations:

-- Platform is less AI-native than newer entrants like LYRASENSE or BlackSky
+- Platform isn’t as AI-native as newer players like LYRASENSE or BlackSky

-- Procurement can be complex for non-government customers
+- Procurement can be slow for non-government customers

 Pricing: Enterprise; per-image, subscription, or area-based agreements.